jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Classic/modifications/head/original.rst

 The HD-15 connector can be plugged on one of the "DOF" connectors on the back of the dVRK controller.
 For the following section, we assume the head sensor is connected to "DOF 1" on a PSM3 controller.
-This means that it will be interfaced using the IOs for a the first axis on the first board on the PSM3 controller, i.e. board ID is 10.
+This means that it will be interfaced using the IOs for the first axis on the first board on the PSM3 controller, i.e. board ID is 10.
 To test the head sensor, start ``qladisp 10``.
 You can test your head sensor on any controller, just replace the ``10`` by the first board ID in